radum/webapp-boilerplate-v1-deprecated/docs/readme.md

 "stylelint-scss"                  # A collection of SCSS specific linting rules for stylelint (in a form of a plugin).
 Used in .stylelintrc as a plugin
 "vinyl-buffer"                    # Convert streaming vinyl files to use buffers.
 Used with browserify to convert to gulp pipeline so we can pipe it
 "vinyl-source-stream"             # Use conventional text streams at the start of vinyl pipelines.
 Used by browserify to set the source name js file
-"wiredep"                         # Wires Bower dependencies to your source code
 ```